smartcontractkit/documentation/docs/Using Randomness/chainlink-vrf.md

 Subscriptions have the following core concepts:

-- **Subscription id**: 64-bit unsigned integer representing the unique identifier of the subscription.
+- **Subscription ID**: 64-bit unsigned integer representing the unique identifier of the subscription.
 - **Subscription accounts:** An account that holds LINK tokens and makes them available to fund requests to Chainlink VRF v2 coordinators.
 - **Subscription owner:** The wallet address that creates and manages a subscription account.
 Any account can add LINK to the subscription balance, but only the owner can add approved consumers or withdraw funds.
 - **Consumers:** Contracts that are approved to use funding from your subscription account.